CodeByCalvin/weatherapp/README.md

 # Weather App built in React 🌦️

-<strong>Welcome to the GitHub repository for the WeatherApp!
+<strong>Welcome to the GitHub repository for my weather app!
 This project is a simple weather application built using React.
-It utilizes the OpenWeather API and OpenStreetMap API to retrieve weather data and display it on a map.</strong>
+It utilizes the OpenWeather API and OpenStreetMap API to retrieve current day and weekly weather data, allowing the user to specify their location or dynamically retrieve it through the browser's geolocation. </strong>

 ![Homepage of weather app](https://i.imgur.com/0NhZ33l.png)